-And check this out, when I did survey my free and private Sexy Food Therapy FB group, they had mentioned that they felt that experiencing vaginal dryness made them feel old.
-That on the flip side a lubricated vagina made them feel sexy, young and "normal."
+And check this out, when I did survey my free Sexy Food Therapy FB Page, they had mentioned that they felt that experiencing vaginal dryness made them feel old.
+That on the flip side a lubricated vagina made them feel sexy, young and “normal.”

 What most people don’t realize is that vaginal dryness is not exclusive to only those going through menopause so I wanted to outline some causes and what you can do about it.
 And I warn you folks this is a long one but packed with info and a delicious muffin recipe (a muffin for your muffin!) “down below”